 Grass Displacement: Off

-The Grass Displacement feature seems to be another unnecessary setting that impacts performance while having no meaningful purpose.
+The Grass Displacement feature seems to be another unnecessary setting that impacts performance with no meaningful purpose.

 Particle Quality: 0